Skip to content

 Git Manager: Quick Overview

-Get a fast, accurate map of the new Git Manager: the two view modes, the adaptive toolbar, the history list, and the detail workspace.
+Get a fast, accurate map of the new Git Manager: view modes, branch and actions & options menus, adaptive sync toolbar, history list, and detail workspace.

 Think of Git Manager as a live repository view inside Wappler, not a single-purpose commit screen.
 In Demo Projects HQ you are looking at a repo that already has uncommitted changes, local branches, remote-tracking branches, and tags, so the UI can expose real decisions instead of empty-state placeholders.